SneakySnail/LIPRAS/README.md

 <li> For multiple diffraction patterns, results from previous fit are subsequent starting parameters for next fit </li>
 <li> Visualize results with a plot of the resulting peak fit and residual plot</li>
 <li> Resulting coefficients values can be viewed with file number </li>
-<li> Parameters files can be written and used to recreate fits and detail what fit parameters and profile shape functions were used</li>
+<li> Parameters files are written to recreate fits and detail what fit parameters and profile shape functions were used</li>
 <li> Accepts the following <b>file types: .xy, .xye, .xls, .xlsx, .fxye, .xrdml, .chi, .csv (Windows Only)</b></li>